android/kotlin-guides/style.md

 ## Structure

-A `.kt` file comprises of the following, in order:
+A `.kt` file comprises the following, in order:

 1. Copyright and/or license header (optional)
 2. File-level annotations